Mahayu/MMConfig/README.md

 Sereval config files for Mactype.

-"Clear" version 1.9x(or later) applies for MacType 2018.1-beta5.
+"Clear" version 1.9x applies for newest MacType.

 ## Features

-- Just fonts rendering.
+- General Fonts rendering.

 - *Indivdial* config for some asian fonts.(like Microsoft Yahei,Sarasa,Yu Gothic)

-- Exclusion for games and more.
+- Exclusions for games and more.

 ## How to use

-Put it into $Mactypepath$/ini , then use Macwiz.exe to load it.
+Put it into $MactypePath$/ini , then use Macwiz.exe to load it.

 ## Versions

-"Deprecated" ini is now considered with poor quality.

-Please use "clear" version instead.
+"Deprecated" ini is now considered with poor quality, use "clear" version instead.

 In some cases you may use "clear#" version.